 The University of Wisconsin-Eau Claire's art minor will introduce you to all things art — from the creative process to visual thinking.
 Rooted in experiential learning, you'll explore topics in theory, ethics and practices of traditional and contemporary art.
-Areas of study are up to you and include drawing, printmaking, sculpture, graphic design, computer modeling, ceramics, photography and painting.
+Areas of study are up to you and include drawing, printmaking, sculpture, graphic design, ceramics, photography and painting.

 We also offer outside-the-classroom opportunities to hone your skills and develop your artistic expression.
 Experience field studies, internships and workshops.
 The department also regularly features visiting artists, allowing you to learn new techniques and best practices.